Sleep Time Calculator

 What Time Should I Go to Sleep?

 Your optimal bedtime depends on your required wake-up time.
-Count backward from your wake-up time in 90-minute intervals to find bedtimes that align with complete sleep cycles.
+Count backward from your wake-up time in 90-minute intervals to find bedtimes that align with complete sleep cycles, while also considering broader sleep health concerns such as Is Sleep Apnea Life-Threatening, which can disrupt normal sleep patterns and reduce overall sleep quality.

 Popular Wake-Up Times and Optimal Bedtimes